-The Midterm Exam is scheduled for Thursday, October 10th from 3 pm to 5 pm, and will cover the material in Sessions #1 through #12, inclusive.
+The Midterm Exam is scheduled for Friday, October 10th from 10 am to 12pm and will cover the material in Sessions #1 through #12, inclusive.
 The Final Exam is scheduled by the University Registrar and will be comprehensive, with a heavy emphasis on the material in Sessions #13 through #24.
-The final exam is scheduled for Monday, December 16th, from 3 pm to 5 pm.
+The final exam is scheduled for Friday, December 19th from 3 pm to 5 pm.
 Although it is rare for this date and time to change, the University Registrar does reserve the right to do so.

-All exams are closed-book, but you are allowed to bring to each exam one piece of $8 \frac{1}{2}$ " x 11" paper with notes.
+All exams are closed-book, but you are allowed to bring one piece of 8 1⁄2" x 11" paper with notes.
 This paper may contain handwritten or typed (any font and size) notes.
 You may write on both sides.

 It is the student's responsibility to attend examinations at the times and places that are specified.
 If a student cannot attend an examination, it is his/her responsibility to notify the MBA Office and the instructor prior to the exam (or as soon as possible).
 Only the MBA Office may grant a student authorization to be absent from an examination; there are no exceptions to this rule.
-In the event of an authorized absence from any exam, a make-up exam will be given in January, 2014 during the official make-up exam period that is set by the Registrar.
+In the event of an authorized absence from any exam, a make-up exam will be given in January, 2015 during the official make-up exam period that is set by the Registrar.
 You will receive a final grade of "Incomplete" for the course pending the completion of the make-up exam.
 An unauthorized absence from an examination will result in a grade of zero for that examination.

 The graded mid-term exam will be returned to the student mail folders.
 Scores will be posted to Canvas.
-If you believe that your exam has been incorrectly graded, you should return your exam to me - not a TA - within one week of the return of the examination (requests made after that will not be considered).
+If you believe that your exam has been incorrectly graded, you should return your exam to $me - not \ a \ TA - within one week of the return of the examination (requests made after that will not be considered).
 You must submit the original copy of the examination together with a written note that clearly explains what you believe is the error.
-The entire exam will be re-graded.
+The entire exam will be re-graded.$